martinqt/GitExtensionsDoc/source/settings.rst

       Show commit text in gray for branches not related to the current branch.

+    .. setting:: Highlight authored revisions

+      Highlight all the revisions authored by the same author as the author of the currently selected revision (matched by email).
+      If there is no revision selected, then the current user's email is used to match revisions to be highlighted.

     .. setting:: Color tag

       Color to show tags in.